alidaeinaby/alidaeinaby.github.io/_pages/about.md

 Ongoing Work
 ======
--Inspect or Guess: Mechanism Design with Unobservable Inspection
+- Inspect or Guess: Mechanism Design with Unobservable Inspection
+  - with Saeed Alaei and Azarakhsh Malekian
+- Robust One-Shot Price Experiment
+  - with Setareh Farajollahzadeh and Ming Hu